RubixML/ML/README.md

 ```

 ### Residual Analysis
-Residual Analysis is a type of Report that measures the total differences between the predicted and actual values of a Regression.
+Residual Analysis is a type of Report that measures the differences between the predicted and actual values of a regression problem.

 ##### Regression